-Three Ways to Receive Care
+Four Ways to Receive Care

-In addition to care provided by the DPC Practice, the EHP Medical Plan offers three ways to receive care:
+In addition to care provided by the DPC Practice, the EHP Medical Plan offers four ways to receive care:

-• The highest level of benefits is paid for treatment by EHP Preferred providers in the EHP Network.
+- The highest level of benefits is paid for treatment by EHP Select Pediatric providers. - The next highest level of benefits is paid for treatment by EHP Preferred providers.